Real Estate in Costa Rica

 "No I don't think so.
 If any, I may presume it is if you haven't yet applied for Temporary Residency (Rentista) though I don't know if that's necessary; check with a reputable Attorney," explained one person living in Costa Rica.

 "No, foreigners can own property with the same rights as locals.
 However, I personally wouldn't buy until I had legal residency.
 Many nonresidents do buy and don't have any problems, but I'd personally want the right to live in the country before I invested money in it.
 Related is that absentee-ownership is asking for problems.
-Unless it's a condo at the beach with a rental program, I wouldn't recommend buying without living here, and I wouldn't count on living here without legal residency," said one expat in San Jose.
+Unless it's a condo at the beach with a rental program, I wouldn't recommend buying without living here, and I wouldn't count on living here without legal residency," remarked one foreigner who made the move to San Jose.

 What appliances are typically included in a rental?